 Driving time to INT: Mackinaw Bridge & S.S.
 Marie are 5 hours; Iron Mountain is 3 hours: Marquette is 2 hours; and Duluth, MN, is 4 hours.
 We recommend if you live more than two hours away you arrive in town the night before class.
 Please plan time to drive safely on our snowy and icy winter roads.
 We normally do not close for snow days unless the roads themselves have been closed.

-- Hancock Magnuson Copper Crown in Hancock (906) 482-6111 $55.00$65.00/night for two.
+Hancock Magnuson Copper Crown in Hancock (906) 482-6111 $55.00-$65.00/night for two.
 Pool, spa, and breakfast are included.
 Pets welcome.
 Mention you are an INT massage class student.
-Most nearby hotels will provide a good rate if you commit to staying regularly so it is wise to enquire at all hotels.
+Most nearby hotels will provide a good rate if you commit to staying regularly so it is wise to inquire at all hotels.

 Private Previous INT graduates often offer inexpensive rooms in their homes.
 For the last 10 years students have enjoyed a “free stay” at a friend of INT’s home near campus.
 A fun place to BYO sleeping bag and mat.
 This changes from year to year so please inquire after you are enrolled and class starts.

 Camping at INT.
 We own 130 acres of wildlife preserve, which is a five minute walk to school.
 Free rustic camping is available to students with the director’s permission.
 Camp at your own risk.
 Nearby McClain’s State Park and Hancock Public Beach offer camping with showers and cooking facilities.

 Living near INT while attending class.
 Some students move to the Hancock area while attending INT.
 It is possible to find inexpensive rent, and temporary/subsistence employment.